Creating a New Kind of Doctor

 Promoting the Delivery of High-Quality Primary Care in Austin & Beyond

-The Division of General Internal Medicine in Dell Medical School’s Department of Internal Medicine is committed to educating medical students and physicians in training, as well as delivering high-quality primary care to Central Texas’ unhoused population and patients in CommUnityCare Health Centers, Veterans Affairs and UT Health Austin.
+The division’s faculty members provide excellent education for medical students and physicians in training, as well as high-quality primary care for Central Texas’ unhoused population and patients in CommUnityCare Health Centers, Veterans Affairs, Vivent Health and UT Health Austin.

 Education